piepieonline/ShadowsOfDoubtMods/CitizenImporter/ModFolderContent/README.md

 Create citizens from a CSV file at city generation, allowing for custom names and physical attributes.
 Requires new city generation.
 Follow the steps in the Config Generation section to create a citizen list.

+The player's appearance can also be customised by using a row named "PLAYER PLAYER" in the spreadsheet

 # Config Generation

 * Visit the Google Sheets spreadsheet, follow the instructions on the first sheet